-Health Committee – This committee shall arrange an annual health presentation and/or symposium of interests to the organization’s members.
+4. Health Committee – This committee shall arrange an annual health presentation and/or symposium of interest to the organization’s members.

-- Other Committees – The Executive Committee may appoint other committees as necessary.
+The Executive Committee may appoint other committees, as necessary.
 These committees shall report to the Executive Committee and terms of office will be determined by the Executive Committee.

 ARTICLE VII - Organizational Meetings

 A. One business meeting shall be held in November to coincide with the Annual Meeting.

 B. The President or the Executive Committee may call special meetings as deemed necessary.